christianebacani/Roadmap/README.md

 This directory contains both my mini and major projects in `Bash scripting (Bourne Again Shell)`.
 I am eager to deepen my knowledge of scripting, orchestration, automation, command-line interfaces (CLI), and Linux.
 This repository serves as both a guide and a compilation of the practical skills I have acquired in Bash scripting and how I have applied them.

-### Automates Boring Stuff using Python

-This directory contains all the Python scripts I've developed based on lessons from the book *Automate the Boring Stuff with Python*.
-I'm passionate about automation and scripting, and these projects reflect both my interests and career aspirations.
-I believe in building what I learn, and as part of that commitment, I consistently ship my work to GitHub to share and document my progress.

 ### HackerRank

 This directory includes various folders such as `Python (Basics)`, serving as a collection of Python exercises I've completed on the `HackerRank` platform.
 These exercises complement my learning approach by reinforcing key concepts in Software Engineering and Data Engineering.
 In addition to building projects, solving diverse Python problems helps strengthen my foundational skills, ensuring a lasting impact on my career development.